davidvite/python/README.md

 ## Practice phyton

-This repository is the result of keep track of the program used to **practice** the sintax of Python **what**.
+This repository is the result of keep track of the program used to **practice** the sintax of Python.
 Also is a way to keep a backup of the files.

 ## Motivation